-Pardot Tags are a quick way to stick a label on to any record (prospect, account) or asset (email, form, landing page) for segmentation, organization and identification benefits.
-Pardot Tags offer more flexibility than creating custom fields or battling with folders – an underrated feature!
+Pardot Tags are a quick way to stick a label on to any record (prospect, account) or asset (email, form, landing page) for segmentation, organization, and identification benefits.
+Pardot Tags offer more flexibility than creating custom fields or battling with folders – they’re an underrated feature!

-The reality is that Tags are sometimes used in a quick and dirty way, to serve a one time purpose (use, abuse and abandon).
-With a considered usage of Pardot Tags, you will see how Tags can support you in multiple ways.
+The reality is that tags are sometimes used in a quick way, to serve a one time purpose (use, abuse, and abandon).
+With a considered usage of Pardot Tags, you will see how tags can support you in multiple ways.

 Are you looking for information about Pardot merge tags?
 Check out our guides on Pardot HML: